sandbox-bio/sandbox.bio/src/content/fastp-intro/steps/Step5.md

 <Execute command="fastp \ --in1 HG004_R1.fastq.gz \ --in2 HG004_R2.fastq.gz \ --out1 HG004_R1_filtered.fastq.gz \ --out2 HG004_R2_filtered.fastq.gz" />

-This creates the original HTML/JSON reports, along with a filtered FASTQ file for each input: <Execute inline command="ls -l" />
+This creates the original HTML/JSON reports, along with a filtered FASTQ file for each input: <Execute inline command="ls -lh" />.
+Notice that FASTQ files with `filtered` in their filenames are smaller, as expected.